emericg/SmartServoFramework/README.md

 First make sure that you can access your serial port:
 If you are running Windows you will need to install the [FTDI driver for the USB2Dynamixel device](http://www.robotis.com/xe/download_en/646927) or the official [FTDI driver](http://www.ftdichip.com/FTDrivers.htm).
 You may also need other drivers depending on your adapter (like the [CP210x](http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx)).
-If you are running Linux, your user account will need to be in the _'dialout'_ and/or _'uucp'_ groups to access serial port:
+If you are running Linux, your user account will need to be in the `dialout` and/or `uucp` groups to access serial port:
 > $ sudo useradd -G dialout,uucp $USER

 Latency over the serial port will limit the number of instructions you can send each second even more than bandwidth limitations.